Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Disclaimer: It’s impossible to give 100% accurate quotes for every type of trip and traveler.
 You’re all unique snowflakes.
 In the examples provided below I used the following super sensitive personal information to generate sample quotes and rates.
 Please don’t steal my hypothetical identity:

-Case Study: Travel Insurance Quote Example
+Case Study: Travel Insurance Quote Example (rates calculated for an American citizen)

 - Name (Shawn)